 My Experience With Bikram Yoga

-As we all know I really enjoy going to yoga classes.
-Warm vinyasa flow is my favorite and although warm there usually means in the 80s or maybe 90s… Bikram-style is a bit different.
-105 degrees.
-90-minutes.
-26 postures each repeated twice.
 Each class is the same postures in the same order for the same duration.
 This type of class was developed by Bikram Choudhury.
-The instructor at Prana Bodhi is Bikram-certified and teaches her classes in that fashion.
+The instructor at Prana Bodhi was Bikram-certified and taught her classes in that fashion.

 Related blog posts: